helpers/handlebars-helper-moment/docs/examples.md

+## Optional YAML Front Matter

-YAML front matter is not required, but we'll use it hear to supply our example data for purposes of demonstration:
+> YAML front matter is not required, but we'll use it hear to supply our example data for purposes of demonstration:

 ```handlebars
 ---